ndsurgenor/scrabble-scorepad/README.md

 ## How To Use The Program

 1. When presented with a list of options simply type the relevant number and hint 'Enter' on the keyboard
-2. Firstly, one of two initial offical Scrabble lists must be selected, then the user can enter the first word for scoring
+2. Firstly, one of two initial official Scrabble lists must be selected, then the user can enter the first word for scoring
 3. The word to be checked should be entered along with any indication of blank tiles used and/or double/triple letter scores:
 - Use '*' after a letter to indicate the tile is blank
 - Use '2' after a letter to indicate a double letter score
 - Use '3' after a letter to indicate a double letter score
-- If a blank tile and double/triple letter score appear togrther simply use '*'
+- If a blank tile and double/triple letter score appear together simply use '*'
 4. The input will be checked to ensure it is valid and that the word appears on the previously selected wordlist
-5. The user will then be offered the oppurtunity to indicate a double/triple word score and 'bingo' (all tiles used) bonus, if applicable
+5. The user will then be offered the opportunity to indicate a double/triple word score and 'bingo' (all tiles used) bonus, if applicable
 6. Once all scoring types have been indicated, the final score and breakdown is presented to the user
 7. The user is then presented with the option of scoring another word, changing the wordlist, showing a full list of words scored or closing the program
 8. The program will run and continue to score words/keep score until the user chooses to close the program